esadovic/esadovic/README.md

   * Test case (in Russian) for authorisation.
 Check [the screenshot from TestRail here](https://drive.google.com/file/d/1X9q5h3NKLI7NZpoU-gaHwSrYq_KQtDsl/view?usp=sharing).
   * Test case (in Russian) for adding an item to the cart.
 See [the screenshot from TestRail here](https://drive.google.com/file/d/1L74DBG62BRnl45WuVYsuR3RoYU4KZHrI/view?usp=sharing).
   * Test suits and a test run for the cart.
 See [the screenshots from TestRail here](https://drive.google.com/file/d/1imQyEHdDE9FCWtnnPZurh0J9QMTWrS3l/view?usp=sharing).

-### API testing in POSTMAN

-- Some of the HTTP methods that can be used in API calls are:
-  * GET – to get (read) data (e.g., a user list).
-  * POST – to create new data.
-  * PUT / PATCH – to update data.
-  * DELETE – to delete data.

 <h2> 🤳 Connect with me:</h2>